PM Modi turns 72, leads a busy day as wishes pour in | Politics

 Prime Minister Narendra Modi turned 72 on Saturday and marked his birthday by addressing four events covering fields as diverse as wildlife and the launch of logistics policy, as greetings poured in from leaders and other prominent personalities.

-The ruling BJP launched a 15-day ''seva'' (service) exercise with its president J P Nadda asserting that serving people to mark the party's foremost leader is in keeping with his vision.
+The ruling BJP launched a 15-day ''seva'' (service) exercise with its president J P Nadda asserting that serving people to mark the birthday of the party's foremost leader is in keeping with his vision.

 He also inaugurated an exhibition on the prime minister's life at the party headquarters here.

-Stating that the 'Project Cheetah' was his government's endeavour towards environment and wildlife conservation, he also had a go at previous dispensations for making no ''constructive efforts'' were made by them to revive the population of the world's fastest animal in India.
+Stating that the 'Project Cheetah' was his government's endeavour towards environment and wildlife conservation, he also had a go at previous dispensations for making no ''constructive efforts'' to revive the population of the world's fastest animal in India.

 He also addressed women self-help group members at Sheopur in the state in another event.